artur-ciocanu/launch.en/help/extension-reference/web/adobe-analytics-extension/shared-modules.md

 ---
 title: Shared modules for the Adobe Analytics extension
-description: Learn about the shared library modules provided by the Adobe Analytics extension in Adobe Experience Platform Launch.
+description: Learn about the shared library modules provided by the Adobe Analytics extension in Adobe Experience Platform Data Collection tags.
 exl-id: b4f502d5-843f-43ef-a2f6-90016bc0c6f8
 ---
 # Shared modules for the Adobe Analytics extension